w3f/polkadot-wiki/docs/learn/how-to/ledger-stake-ledger-live.md

 !!! warning "ATTENTION"

     Not all nominators with over 250 DOT will get staking rewards.
-The minimum amount needed to **earn rewards** is dynamic and can be found on the [Targets](https://polkadot.js.org/apps/#/staking/targets) page on Polkadot-JS UI.
+The minimum amount needed to **earn rewards** is dynamic and can be found on the [Targets](https://polkadot.js.org/apps/#/staking/targets) page on Polkadot Developer Interface.
 Please refer to the [Staking](../learn-staking.md) page for details.

   * **_If you are staking above the dynamic minimum amount and still aren't receiving rewards_** _,_ it's possible that your account needs to be re-adjusted.
 This is due to the **bags-list** feature.
 You can find instructions on how to fix this [here](../learn-staking-advanced.md).